wrex/lessons/content/page/1-triads.md

 {{< figure src="/img/neck-diagrams/C-Major-Inversions.png" title="C Major triads, all close-voiced inversions on G/B/E" >}}
 </div>

 Notice that when moving up the neck to the next inversion, each "voice" in the triad (lowest, middle, or highest pitch) moves up to the next higher note.
-C (root) moves to E (M3), E moves to G (p5), and G moves to C (root).
+The C (root) on the 3rd string moves to E (M3), E moves to G (p5), and G moves to C (root).
 CEG &rarr; EGC.
 The same thing going from first to second inversion: EGC &rarr; GCE.
 And again when repeating the next higher root inversion (at frets 15-17 if you can reach): GCE &rarr; CEG.

 These three shapes allow you to play **any** major chord!
-If you move these three shapes two frets higher, they form D Major (the notes D, F&sharp;, and A).
+If you move any of these three shapes two frets higher, it forms D Major (the notes D, F&sharp;, and A).

 It's very important to remember where the root note is in each of these shapes.
-In practice, you'll often find yourself forming these shapes around a given note.
+While accompanying other musicians, you'll often find yourself only thinking about the root notes of each new chord.
+You'll then find the closest location for that note and form the rest of the shape around it.

 If you want to play G major, for example, you can choose between the G at the 12th fret 3rd string, 8th fret of the B string, or 3rd fret of the E string.
 It's then just a matter of forming the shape appropriate for the root on that string.

 <br/>
 {{% details "Exercise 1: Major Triads on G/B/E" %}}
 <div class="bg-info">
 <p>
   We are going to find and play all 12 Major triads on the top three strings, in every inversion, by moving through the cycle of fourths.
+This is *not* a single session exercise!
 </p>
 <p>
   First find and play the B Major root position triad with the root at fret 6.
 Then play the 1st inversion B Major with the root at fret 7, then 2nd inversion with the root at fret 12.
 Continue up the neck as high as you can reach comfortably, e.g. the root position triad at frets 16-18 if you can reach.